• Skip to primary navigation

 Pre-drill holes using the 1/8″ drill bit and secure the frame with screws.
 Place plywood on top of the frame and attach with screws.

 TIP: Another option for assembling the mold is to use screws on the bottom and use a clamp on either side of the mold (pictured above in #3).
-We did it both ways, since we had a couple of fails.
+We did it both ways since we had a couple of failures.

 Step Two: Cement